"So how did I get infected in the first place?"

 Windows 8.0, January 12, 2016

-To update supported versions of Windows 10 and Windows 11, go to Start > Settings > Update & Security.
+To update supported versions of Windows 11, go to Start > Settings > Update & Security.

 Updates (even some old updates for no longer supported Windows versions) can be downloaded from the Microsoft Update Catalog.
 To see what updates have been released for supported operating systems, see Windows Update History: 2.
 Update 3rd Party Software Programs